Skip to main content

 What is considered loss of income in a Personal Injury Claim?

-Loss of income occurs in a personal injury claim where a person suffers injury due to the negligence of another person, and as a result, suffers a loss of ability to work or a loss of earning capacity.
-When claiming a loss, some common claims are:
+In a Western Australian personal injury claim, loss of income (often called economic loss) arises where a person is injured due to the negligence of another, and as a result suffers a loss of ability to work or a reduction in their earning capacity.

 Can I claim loss of wages?